santoshrajan/io-square-browser/README.md

 #### Note:

-If you want to propagate more than one value, just return ans Array of values from your pure function.
+If you want to propagate more than one value, just return an Array of values from your pure function.
 The next pure function called will be called with multiple arguments.

+#### Create your own IO Objects

+To create your own IO Objects, follow (IO-Square)[https://github.com/santoshrajan/io-square]